moaalseiari/linux-tkg/README.md

 The script will use a slightly modified Arch config from the `linux-tkg-config` folder.
 The options selected at build-time are installed to `/usr/share/doc/$pkgbase/customization.cfg`, where `$pkgbase` is the package name.

 #### DEB (Debian, Ubuntu and derivatives) and RPM (Fedora, SUSE and derivatives) based distributions
+The interactive `install.sh` script will create, depending on the selected distro, `.deb` or `.rpm` packages, move them in the the subfolder `DEBS` or `RPMS` then prompts to install them with the distro's package manager.
 ```
 git clone https://github.com/Frogging-Family/linux-tkg.git
 cd linux-tkg